 Acquiring skills through the Advanced-Level scheme

 The Advanced-Level programme’s structure is modular with a curriculum consisting of individual modules, each focusing on a particular core topic pertaining to the skills required of a software architecture professional.
 The following table gives a snapshot of the current situation.
 For each module, there is a detailed module description including content and objectives.
-Modules showing a link to their module description under ‘Acronym’ already form integral part of the scheme and are available for licensing (see below for more details on licensing).
-Work on other modules is still in progress.
+Modules showing a link to their module description under ‘Acronym’ already form integral part of the scheme and are available for accreditation.

 Recognition of third-party certificates